humanmade/altis-cloud/docs/third-party-cdn.md

 ## CDN Configuration

 Altis Cloud will provide origin DNS names for each Cloud environment (`development`, `staging` and `production`) to set as the Origin-Pull upstream for you CDN.
 For example, this could be `development.example.altis.cloud`.
-The CDN should be configured with the following logic, in whatever format or system the CDN uses.
+The CDN should be configured with the logic described below, in whatever format or system the CDN uses.
 See below for special routes `/tachyon/*` and `/uploads/*`.

 ### Cookies